ManhTrinhNguyen/Prometheus/README.md

 - Now I can see `main.rules` group which is the name of the group And we have `HostHighCpuLoad` and `KubernetesPodCrashLooping`.
 If I expand this I can see the configuration

 So whenever these condigtion are met which means either we have a high CPU load over 50% or we have a pod in a Cluster that is crashlooping the alert  the alert will be fired

+#### Test Alert Rule

+Now I will trigger the `HostHighCpuLoad` rules to see that my Alert actually get fired or get into the firing state

+I will simulate a CPU load in my Cluster to trigger this alert .
+I will do that by deploying a pod in our Cluster that has an Application inside that simulates CPU loads

+Before we do that I will update our dashboard so that we can see the CPU utilization as a `%` to make it easier to see when the alert is going to be triggered

+Now I will go to DockerHub to get a `cpustress` image .
+It simulates a CPU stress inside a Docker container (https://hub.docker.com/r/containerstack/cpustress)

+We will deploy this container in a pod in my Cluster that will generate a CPU stress, which should be over 50% .

+I have the Docker run command `docker run -it --name cpustress --rm containerstack/cpustress --cpu 4 --timeout 30s --metrics-brief`.
+I will translate this command into a kubectl command bcs I want to create a Kubernetes pod . `kubectl run cpu-test --image=containerstack/cpustress -- --cpu 4 --timeout 30s --metrics-brief`

+- ` --cpu 4 --timeout 30s --metrics-brief` These are options to this application which is running inside that container

+- To pass any parameter or options in `kubectl` to an application which will run inside the pod . `--` whatever come after `--` is then being interpreted as options or parameters for the application inisde the container

+- This example of taking Docker command and translate that to a kubectl run command can actually be very helpful whenever I want to quickly deploy some test or debugging or troubleshooting application as a Kubernetes pod inside cluster

+Once I executed that command this will create a pod in default namespace .
+And soom we will strt seeing the CPU load increasing and will get over 50%

+Now going back to alert rules I see that the `HostHighCpu` load is pending, which mean that the aler condition was actually met and I see that value is over 50% .
+So that's the CPU load on one of the instances

+Now it is waiting for 2 minutes in a pending state until it actually fires the alert .
+So if this problem doesn't come below 50% within 2 minutes, the alert will become firing